 Functional hallux limitus is unfortunately still considered to be a rare health issue which often goes unaddressed.
 Outcomes for many different foot disorders will be jeopardized if treatment doesn’t address functional hallux limitus.
 Foot and postural abnormalities have a basis in poor function of stabilization and the windlass mechanism of the foot structure through the plantar fascia.

 Although many people try to treat their low back pain on their own first, one of the fastest and best ways to treat it is through custom orthotics, which actually optimize the performance of your entire body, not just your feet and lower back.
 For instance, overpronation of the foot causes a series of internal changes that extend up through the leg.
 The femur may rotate causing hip pain and inflammation of the sacroiliac joint which leads to back pain.
 Other misalignments in the body that are caused by foot problems can also lead to chronic lower back pain as well.

-The information herein on "6 Spinal Disorders That Respond Well to Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "6 Spinal Disorders That Respond Well to Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.